 by Jason Wasserman MD PhD FRCPC

-Papillary thyroid carcinoma is the most common type of thyroid cancer in adults.
-Papillary thyroid carcinoma develops from specialized follicular cells normally found in the thyroid gland.
-Pathologists divide papillary thyroid carcinoma into variants that include classic, follicular, oncocytic, and tall cell.
+Papillary thyroid carcinoma (PTC) is the most common type of thyroid cancer in adults.
+PTC develops from specialized follicular cells normally found in the thyroid gland.

-The first diagnosis of papillary thyroid carcinoma is usually made after a fine-needle aspiration (FNA) biopsy is performed on a suspicious lump or nodule in the thyroid gland.
-After the diagnosis, part or all of the thyroid gland is usually removed and some patients are treated with radioactive iodine to kill any remaining cancer cells.
+The first diagnosis of PTC is usually made after a procedure called a fine-needle aspiration biopsy (FNAB) is performed on a suspicious lump or nodule in the thyroid gland.
+After the diagnosis, part or all of the thyroid gland is usually removed and the tissue is sent to a pathologist for examination under the microscope.

-In order to make the diagnosis of papillary thyroid carcinoma, your pathologist must first see changes to a part of the cell called the nucleus.
+In order to make the diagnosis of PTC, your pathologist must first see changes to a part of the cell called the nucleus.
 The nucleus is important because it holds most of the cell’s genetic material (DNA).
 The genetic material inside the cell is called chromatin.
 The nucleus is surrounded by a thin border called the nuclear membrane.

 Extrathyroidal extension is the movement of tumour cells out of the thyroid gland and into the surrounding tissues.
 Tumour cells that move far enough out of the thyroid gland may come into contact with additional structures such as muscles, the esophagus, or the trachea.

 Macroscopic (gross) extrathyroidal extension is important because it increases the tumour stage (see Pathologic stage below) and is associated with a worse prognosis.
 On the contrary, microscopic extrathyroidal extension does not change the tumour stage.